pramodrps/pramodrps.github.io/_posts/2024-04-29-five-stages-to-reach-customer.md

 ![Five Stages](/assets/images/hero.jpeg)

-### The product decision process consists of five stages:
+### The product decision process consists of five stages
 1. **Knowledge** - The customer is introduced to the product and learns about its features and capabilities.
 2. **Persuasion** - Based on the knowledge acquired, the customer forms either a favorable or unfavorable opinion about the product.
 3. **Decision** - The customer engages in activities that lead to either adopting or rejecting the product.